 - It is better to install VirtualBox extension pack on the host computer.
 Read more about how to install extension pack on Windows 10, 8.1 and 11.

 - Open the terminal in Ubuntu and issue the following command.

 sudo adduser USERNAME vboxsf

-Here is the example of the code.
+Here is an example of the code.

 Basically, the above command will add the particular user (mostly the logged-in user) to the vboxsf group which has the permission to access shared folders inside the Linux guest VM.

-4. Restart or logoff and login back to take effect.
+4. Restart or log off and login back to take effect.

 Now you should be able to access the shared folder without earlier errors.
 It worked for me as shown below.
 I could browse the Windows 10 partition after executing the command.